wdka-publicationSt/print-kiosk-ii/README.md

   * connect the thermal printer to the pi (USB)
   * connect the laster printer to the pi (USB)

-# Bird eye perspective
-In a bird perspective, the plan at the moment is to work on ...

-* download all wiki content (using API requests)
-  * Article Index
-  * API content gathering

-* conversational interface with Elaine
-	* scene 1 = chat bot (questionnaire)
-		* design of wiki articles using **LaTEX**
-		* design of an **annex** using (?)
-	* scene 2 = irc chat (chat with online librarians)
-		* merging PDFs with PDFJam

-# Scripts

-An overview of all the files and a short description of what they do can be found in the file `Elaine-files.csv`.

 # Run Elaine

 To execute Elaine use `run.py`.